Compatible and Recommended Lenses

 65mm also gives you excellent depth of field.
 While not as extreme as the ultrawides discussed previously, the large DoF provided by 65mm optics is palpable, and a significant advantage in stereo (where a larger depth of field generally enhances the depth of the image).

 Mamiya Sekor 65mm f/3.5: This is from Mamiya's TLR line.
 It is a very capable and very inexpensive 65mm lens.
 I highly recommend it as the best value out there: like all Mamiya TLR lenses it comes as a matched pair.
-If you purchase one of these along with another Mamiya focal length (like the 55mm discussed in the previous update), you end up with two shutters and two different lens sets to use on the Stereo 12.
+If you purchase one of these along with another Mamiya focal length (like the 55mm discussed in the previous update), you end up with two shutters and two different lens sets to use on your Mercury Stereo camera.
 This lens isn't as stellar as the 55mm, but for the reasons enumerated above, it is the most versatile focal length.
 Given its price, I'd suggest that it makes a great option for anyone considering Mamiya TLR lenses, or just looking for the best value.
 As a bonus, it is quite fast at f/3.5, which is an advantage when using ground glass (though you would rarely if ever want to shoot at this f-stop, as it produces minimal stereo depth).

 Super Angulon 65mm f/8: This is a classic lens, and deserves its reputation.
 It will serve you well, with a sharp and beautiful image, and is quite small.
 However, it has a couple of drawbacks.
 For one, it protrudes a bit more than the Fujinon, negating some of its small-size advantage.
 More importantly, it uses the tiny Compur 00 shutter, which has fewer controls, is a bit more finicky to use, and tends to fail more often than larger shutters.
 Finally, many copies of this lens are rather old, which makes it more likely to need a good CLA.
 Still, this lens has a particular advantage: due to the small size of its shutter and front elements, custom stereo bases are possible with this lens, meaning that the lenses can be spaced closer together, enabling closer subject distances and larger usable negative/slide usage.
 For a select few, this could be a major advantage.
 We can easily make custom lensboards for you that narrow the stereo base when lenses (like this one) are capable of it.
 You'll need the Compu 00 lensboard for this lens.

 Angulon 65mm f/6.8: Not to be confused with the Super Angulon, this lens has nearly the quality of the Super Angulon, at a fraction of the size and weight of that already-tiny lens!
 This lens is, frankly, a marvel.
-It will give you an extremely light and compact Stereo 12, and there's tons of room to create narrow stereo bases.
+It will give you an extremely light and compact camera, and there's tons of room to create narrow stereo bases.
 While this lens also uses the Compur 00 shutter, with its limitations, here the use of the tiny shutter seems entirely justified and proportionally satisfying.
 This lens is particularly great for travel, when compactness and weight make a big difference.

 Grandagon 65mm f/4.5: When considering pure optical quality, this is the best 65mm lens I've ever tested.
 Rodenstock's powerhouse lens was designed for large format (4x5) use, but it is razor sharp and delivers a completely distortion- and aberration-free image.
 It is also quite fast, a big advantage for ground glass work.
 It doesn't get any better than this lens for studio and controlled work.
 Unfortunately, this is a larger and heavier lens than all of the others listed here.
 It is less optimal for handheld as a result.
 Tradeoffs!

-Other 65mm lenses are compatible with the Stereo 12, and I encourage you to experiment with them and let us know how it goes!
+Other 65mm lenses are compatible with the Mercury Stereo system, and I encourage you to experiment with them and let us know how it goes!
 The above list covers what I consider to be the most distinctive options available in this focal length.
 Given the significant advantages of this focal length, the extravagant among you might even conclude, as I did, that you need more than one 65mm lens set, optimized for different situations!

 Normal Lenses